Friday School

 'If Cod is really everywhere, why can't

-we see Him?', Paul kept looking for replies.
+we see Him?'
+Paul kept looking for replies.

 'Cod's in each drop of water and each plant,

-but He can not be seen by piscine eyes.
+but He cannot be seen by piscine eyes.

 Still He can watch your every thought and action,